atidyshirt/University/COSC264/notes.md

 A bus is a shared medium, where many people get to access it but if someone is using the bus we cannot connect to it.

-How a router works **23 minutes Lecture (Monday 7th september)**
+How a router works **23 minutes Lecture (Monday 7th September)**

 ![Router](./Diagrams/router)

 These routers are built on Linux distro's, they are made up with ram and CPU's, this allows us to have quickly allocated memory.

 ![RouterInside](./Diagrams/Router%20Inside.png)